BonnerLab/bonner-lab-wiki/airplay_crestron_mac.md

-# AirPlay on the Crestron screen inlab
+# AirPlay on the Crestron screen in lab

 On a Mac,